-They come with a string of honor badges (non-gmo, gluten-free, raw, vegan, and the list goes on) and in many different flavors, each involving but a handful of ingredients, all from the normal world.
-It probably won’t surprise you to learn that I am especially fond of the Jŏcalat line, which features chocolate prominently.
+They come with a string of honor badges (non-GMO, gluten-free, raw, vegan, the list goes on) and in many different flavors, each with just a few of ingredients, all of them from the normal world we inhabit.

-The downside of such simplicity, for the company who sells them* at least, is that it doesn’t take a girl very long to think, “Hm, I could probably make my own.”
-Lärabars are not easily available in Paris** and I am not a proponent of individually packaged anything, so the idea was altogether appealing.
+The downside of such simplicity, for the company who sells them* at least, is that it doesn’t take a girl very long to think, “Hey!
+I could probably just make my own.”
+And so I did, and never looked back.

-The recipe below is completely open to variations and substitutions to emulate your own favorite or come up with your ideal bar, and I hope you’ll report back if you make a winning version.
-You can check the original flavors on the Lärabar website for inspiration, and refer to Camilla’s post for further suggestions.
+My recipe is completely open to variations and substitutions to emulate your own favorite or come up with your ideal bar.
+You can check the original flavors on the Lärabar website for inspiration.
+I hope you’ll report back if you make a winning version!

-* Lärabars were introduced in 2003 by an independent company based in Denver, but that company was bought over by General Mills last summer.
-It seems the founder, Lara Merriken, plans to stay on board.
+* Lärabars were introduced in 2003 by an independent company based in Denver, but the company was bought over by General Mills in 2008.

 - 1 rounded tablespoon cacao nibs (not chocolate covered)